 \onecolumngrid

 \twocolumngrid

-\textbf{\textit{For AP-bilayers the position of the VB at $\Gamma$}} is determined by the interplay of the piezopotential and interlayer hybridization of resonant band edges.
+\textbf{\textit{For AP-bilayers the position of the VB at $\Gamma$}} is determined by the interplay between the piezopotential and interlayer hybridization of resonant band edges.
 Due to symmetry, the piezopotential induced by lateral lattice reconstruction is the same on both layers\cite{PhysRevLett.124.206101}; interlayer hybridization is also sensitive to lattice deformations, but in the vertical direction.
 This is because the wavefunctions at $\Gamma$ carry a substantial weight of $p_z$ orbitals of chalcogens, which strongly overlap between the layers with a pronounced dependence on the interlayer distance\cite{Korm_nyos_2015}.

 2H domains, which provide energetically more favorable stacking, also feature the closest interlayer distance, promoting the higher position of the top VB due to interlayer hybridization of the VB edges.
-At the same time, piezocharges are largest and negative (hence, electron piezopotential is highest) at XX$'$ regions\cite{PhysRevLett.124.206101}, attracting holes from the centers of 2H domains toward XX$'$ corners.
-The trigonal symmetry of the honeycomb domain structure suggests that the resulting VB edges appear as triangular triple quantum dots at points labeled in Fig.\ \ref{fig:APMoS2_valence_band_maps}, as 2H$_{\rm c}$.
-This behavior is corroborated with plots shown on the left hand side of Fig.\ \ref{fig:APMoS2_valence_band_maps}, where band edge energies in areas with local 2H, MM$'$ and XX$'$ stacking configurations are compared among themselves and with the energy of those local maxima at 2H$_{\rm c}$.
-The data shown in Fig.\ \ref{fig:APMoS2_valence_band_maps} for all TMDs indicate they all display the same behavior of VB at $\Gamma$.
+At the same time, piezocharges are largest and negative (hence, the electron piezopotential is highest) at XX$'$ regions\cite{PhysRevLett.124.206101}, attracting holes from the centers of 2H domains toward XX$'$ corners.
+The trigonal symmetry of the honeycomb domain structure suggests that the resulting VB edges appear as three maxima labeled in Fig.\ \ref{fig:APMoS2_valence_band_maps} as 2H$_{\rm c}$.
+This behavior is corroborated by the plots shown on the left hand side of Fig.\ \ref{fig:APMoS2_valence_band_maps}, where band edge energies in areas with local 2H, MM$'$ and XX$'$ stacking configurations are compared with each other, and with the energy of those local maxima at 2H$_{\rm c}$.
+The data shown in Fig.\ \ref{fig:APMoS2_valence_band_maps} for all TMDs indicate that they all display the same VB behavior at $\Gamma$.

 For large twist angles, the piezopotential magnitude decreases, whereas the contribution of interlayer hybridization remains the same.
 This promotes the maximum value for the VB energy at the center of 2H domains, while the minimum value switches from MM$'$- to XX$'$-stacking regions.
-This is shown in the left-hand-side panels in Fig.\ \ref{fig:APMoS2_valence_band_maps}, where the crossover between the two regimes takes place at $\theta_{AP}\approx 0.6^\circ$.
+This is shown in the left-hand-side panels of Fig.\ \ref{fig:APMoS2_valence_band_maps}, where the crossover between the two regimes takes place at $\theta_{AP}\approx 0.6^\circ$.